lumeland/blog/posts/lume-2.4.0-maruja-mallo.md

 ## New plugin: `icons`

 Nowadays, most websites are using icons to a greater or lesser extent.
-The `icons` plugin allows to use easily icons from some of the most popular SVG icon libraries.
+The `icons` plugin allows to use easily some of the most popular SVG icon libraries.
 The installation can't be easier:

 ```js
 import lume from "lume/mod.ts";